liefery-it-legacy/blog/_posts/2018-02-27-the-mysterious-query.md

 ![one error pops up burning house](/images/posts/curious_query/boom.jpg)

-_Bugsnag_ popped up and complained about an `Elixir.DBConnection.ConnectionError` - curiously I took a look and it turns out it was a timeout error!
+_Bugsnag_ popped up and complained about an `Elixir.DBConnection.ConnectionError` - I took a look immedeatly to find out what made our wonderful application crash.
+It turns out it was a timeout error!
 [Ecto (elixir database tool) defaults to a timeout of 15 seconds](https://hexdocs.pm/ecto/Ecto.Repo.html#module-shared-options) and we had a query that took longer than this? **Yikes!** What happened?